A Coq Mechanization of JavaScript Regular Expression Semantics: Understanding JavaScript Regexes

 \Cref{fig:types-sum} summarizes the different types used by the regex specification. \inlinecode{MatchState} represents the internal state of the backtracking engine.
 It contains the original input string, the current position in that string (called \inlinecode{endIndex}, an integer), as well as the capture indices of each group that has already been defined (\inlinecode{Captures}, an array of indices).
 A \inlinecode{MatchResult} is either the \inlinecode{MatchState} obtained at the end of a match or the special value \inlinecode{mismatch} indicating that no match was found.
 A \inlinecode{MatcherContinuation} is a function from a \inlinecode{MatchState} to a \inlinecode{MatchResult}.
 Finally, a \inlinecode{Matcher} is a function taking a \inlinecode{MatchState} and a \inlinecode{MatcherContinuation} and returning a \inlinecode{MatchResult}.

-The compilation is done by the \inlinecode{compilePattern} function~\cite[22.2.2.2]{ecma_262}, with most of the work happening in \inlinecode{compileSubPattern}~\cite[22.2.2.3]{ecma_262}.
+The compilation is done by the function \inlinecode{compilePattern}~\cite[22.2.2.2]{ecma_262}, with most of the work happening in the function \inlinecode{compileSubPattern}~\cite[22.2.2.3]{ecma_262}.
 The \inlinecode{Matcher}'s first argument is its initial state.
 The second argument is a continuation function used to continue the matching if this matcher succeeds (initially, this continuation is the identity function).
 During the execution of the matcher functions, this continuation function is used to encode regex concatenation.

-Let us illustrate the backtracking behavior on an example.
-Consider matching the string ``ab'' with the regex $r_1 = \pgroup{\pgroup{ab} \disj{} \dotc{}}b $, whose AST is pictured in \cref{fig:matching-regex}.
-The dot $\dotc$ is a regex feature matching any single character.
+Let us illustrate the backtracking behavior with an example.
+Consider matching the string \str{ab} with the regex $r_1 = \pgroup{\pgroup{\ch{a}\ch{b}} \disj{} \dotc{}}\ch{b} $, whose AST is pictured in \cref{fig:matching-regex}.
+The dot $\dotc$ is a regex construct matching any single character.
 We write $m_i$ for the matcher compiled from the regex $r_i$.
-A trace of the execution is showed in \cref{fig:matching-progress}; we explain it here in more details.
+A trace of the execution of the semantics is shown in \cref{fig:matching-progress}; we explain it here in more details.